wchan2/presentations/courses/ccny_csc322_fall_2018/assignments/presentations.md

 7. Retrospective
     1. Based on the above sections, what did you feel were useful and what did you wish you had known?
     2. Reflect on your experiences, did you feel like you had a better grasp or developing software to solve a given problem?
 Why or why not?
+    3. How did you end up using the software development tools you used?
+Did you change the way you used the tools throughout the phase of the project?
-    3. Did you change the way you worked, the requirements, etc while working on the project?
+    4. Did you change the way you worked, the requirements, etc while working on the project?
 Why?
-    4. Did you have conflicts with team members?
+    5. Did you have conflicts with team members?
 How did you work to resolve them?

 ## Presentation Rubric